filipe-silva/FireflyIII.Net/generated/docs/TagsApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new TagsApi(config);
-            var tag = groceries;  // string | Either the tag itself or the tag ID. var tagModel = new TagModel(); // TagModel | JSON array with updated tag information.
+            var tag = groceries;  // string | Either the tag itself or the tag ID.
+If you use the tag itself, and it contains international (non-ASCII) characters, your milage may vary. var tagModelUpdate = new TagModelUpdate(); // TagModelUpdate | JSON array with updated tag information.
 See the model for the exact specifications.

             try
             {
                 // Update existing tag.
-                TagSingle result = apiInstance.UpdateTag(tag, tagModel);
+                TagSingle result = apiInstance.UpdateTag(tag, tagModelUpdate);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)